JaagaSustain/jaagasustain.github.io/pages/cowork.md

 ---
 layout: page
-#
-# Content
-#
+title: "Cowork at Jaaga Startup"
+meta_title: "Coworking"
 subheadline: ""
-title: "Cowork at Jaaga Startup"
-teaser: "India's oldest collaborative coworking community"
-meta_description: ""
-categories:
-  -
-tags:
-  -
-#
-# Styling
-#
-image:
-  header: ""
-  thumb: ""
-  homepage: ""
-  caption: ""
-  url: ""
+teaser: ""
+permalink: "/cowork/"
 ---

 We are a curated community of entrepreneurs, intrapreneurs and wantrepreneurs who share skills, networks and knowledge.
 Within a well laid out coworking space with high speed internet, we collaborate and help each other build stronger ventures.